Basilica of Saints Felix and Fortunatus: Early history

-On the site where the basilica stands today, there existed in Roman times a pagan necropolis – located just outside the walls, along the Via Postumia route – which extended over a rather large area, partly marshy, in which numerous burial artifacts were found, such as cappuccina tombs, aedicule tombs, sarcophagi, stelae and inscriptions, coins and grave goods.
+On the site where the basilica stands today, there existed in Roman times a pagan necropolis—located just outside the walls, along the Via Postumia route—which extended over a rather large area, partly marshy, in which numerous burial artifacts were found, such as cappuccina tombs, aedicule tombs, sarcophagi, stelae and inscriptions, coins, and grave goods.

 Following the Edict of Milan that allowed Christian worship, the faithful of Vicenza reserved an area in the necropolis for the burial of their dead and constructed a building there for worship: the finds represent the first evidence of the Christian faith in the city.
-The stele of the Adoration of the Magi, the most important evidence of the Christian cemetery, also dates to this period – the end of the fourth century.
+The stele of the Adoration of the Magi, the most important evidence of the Christian cemetery, also dates to this period—the end of the 4th century.

 The early church

-The early church – built in the style typical of the earliest Christian worship halls in the Po Valley region between the mid- and late 4th century – was a single hall measuring 24 x 16.5 meters, identifiable through a layer of red marble in the floor of the present church, and was decorated with a rich mosaic pavement consisting largely of votive offerings, partly preserved and brought to light, along with part of the foundations, in the mid-20th century.
+The early church—built in the style typical of the earliest Christian worship halls in the Po Valley region between the mid and late 4th century—was a single hall measuring 24 x 16.5 meters, identifiable through a layer of red marble in the floor of the present church, and was decorated with a rich mosaic pavement consisting largely of votive offerings, partly preserved and brought to light, along with part of the foundations, in the mid-20th century.

 This building shows how the Christian community of Vicenza had already achieved considerable importance in the first half of the 4th century, as evidenced by the fact that a senatorial family also contributed to the construction of the mosaic floor.

 The tripartite basilica

 After the removal of the relics of the martyr Felix from Aquileia, probably around 380, the church proved insufficient for the needs of the now numerous faithful, and it was decided to build a more imposing structure.

-Thus between the end of the 4th and the middle of the 5th century, a full-fledged basilica was built, with a solemn and majestic layout, with three naves separated by two rows of pillars, measuring 45 × 22 meters; like the earlier church, the nave was also paved with mosaics, and extended into a rectangular apse.
+Thus, between the end of the 4th and the middle of the 5th century, a full-fledged basilica was built, with a solemn and majestic layout, with three naves separated by two rows of pillars, measuring 45 × 22 meters; like the earlier church, the nave was also paved with mosaics and extended into a rectangular apse.

-In front of the basilica a 7 m deep atrium, the narthex, as a resting place for penitents and a reception place for pilgrims visiting relics, a large quadriporticus, and propylaea formed a 41.5 × 25 m extension; all in all, it was an imposing building, 86.5 m long.
+In front of the basilica, a 7m deep atrium, the narthex, as a resting place for penitents and a reception place for pilgrims visiting relics, a large quadriporticus, and propylaea formed a 41.5 × 25 m extension; all in all, it was an imposing building, 86.5 m long.
 The plan was similar to that of St. Ambrose in Milan, also a large suburban basilica dedicated to the veneration of the city's saints.

 A sacellum and baptistery were also erected near the basilica.